Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

-Finally, uncertainty quantification is beneficial for analysing the condition of the cyber-physical system (\ref{subsubsec:system_wide_state_monitoring}).
-If a critical power system state is reported to the system-wide condition monitor, the probability of its occurrence could be included.
-By improving interpretability, the number of false alarms could be reduced, enabling more reliable system-wide monitoring of the cyber-physical system.
+Finally, uncertainty quantification facilitates analyzing the system-wide \gls{CPS} condition (Fig. \ref{fig:Framework}).
+If critical power system states are reported to a system-wide multi-domain condition monitor, probability of occurrence could be included.
+The improved interpretability could reduce false alarms, enabling more reliable system-wide monitoring of a \gls{DSO}'s \gls{CPS}.